)

 Travel insurance protects against unforeseen cancellations, delays, medical treatment, and other events that can occur during travel, including some natural disasters.
 For example, if you spend $4,000 on a cruise but end up canceling due to sickness, travel insurance can help pay for some or all of the travel costs so you can get some of your money back.

-Travel insurance coverage can vary dramatically depending on your policy type, your coverage limits, and the cost of your trip, but comprehensive policies are the most common.
+What travel insurance covers can vary dramatically depending on your policy type, your coverage limits, and the cost of your trip, but comprehensive policies are the most common.
 Comprehensive policies typically include coverage for trip cancellations or delays, baggage loss, medical insurance, and a 24-hour phone line for assistance.

-Here’s what each travel insurance policy covers, including the different aspects of comprehensive coverage.
+Here’s what each type of travel insurance policy covers, including the different aspects of comprehensive coverage.

-If there’s a medical emergency during your trip, like a broken leg, medical coverage helps pay for medical care, including any emergency room visits.
+If you have medical emergency during your trip, like a broken leg, medical coverage helps pay for medical care, including any emergency room visits.
 This coverage is also known as travel health insurance, and it can cover a variety of medical costs.
+If you have health insurance, travel medical insurance will serve as secondary coverage.

 Accidental death

 This policy is similar to life insurance and may not be necessary if you already have coverage.
-But if you or a family member dies on a trip, this policy helps pay for associated expenses.
+But if you or a family member passes away on a trip, this policy provides a cash payout that you or your survivors could use for associated expenses.

 Length of trip